 I scowl.
 He's all good cheer and fun now that he's won.
 He pulls me up, even shakes my hand.
 But in a moment of quiet, as the people around us disperse, he leans in.
-"Guess you missed your chance for a story, huh?"
+"We can do this again next week."

 The unsettling feeling, I realize, has yet to leave.

-His smirk returns.
+His lips curl into a smirk.
 "I look forward to it."